NLNZDigitalPreservation/nlnz-tools-sip-generation/README.md

 # National Library of New Zealand Tools SIP Generation

+Tools for building SIPs for ingestion into the Rosetta archive system.

 ## Synopsis

 This repository contains classes used to build SIPs for ingestion into the Rosetta archive system.